K-Scorpio/scripts-collection/README.md

 I had to modify it to make it work for Python3
 * I modified lines 49 and 50 to fix bytes concatenation
 * I modified line 54 to remove encoding
+* You need to setup a listener.
+Eg. `nc -nlvp 443`